 This Quarterly Report includes "forward-looking statements" within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act that are not historical facts, and involve risks and uncertainties that could cause actual results to differ materially from those expected and projected.
 All statements, other than statements of historical fact included in this Form 10-Q including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding the Company's future results of operations and financial position, the Merger and the transactions contemplated thereby, including the PIPE Financing and entry into the Subscription Agreements, business strategy and the plans and objectives of management for future operations, are forward-looking statements.
 Words such as "expect," "believe," "anticipate," "intend," "estimate," "seek," "project," "strategy," "future," "opportunity," "plan," "may," "should," "will," "would," "will be," "will continue," "will likely result," and variations and similar words and expressions are intended to identify such forward-looking statements.
-Such forward-looking statements relate to future events or future performance, but reflect management's current beliefs, based on information currently available.
+Such forwardlooking statements relate to future events or future performance, but reflect management's current beliefs, based on information currently available.
 A number of factors could cause actual events, performance or results to differ materially from the events, performance and results discussed in the forward-looking statements, including that the conditions under the Merger Agreement are not satisfied.
-For information identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, please refer to the Risk Factors section of the Company's Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 29, 2021.
+For information identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, please refer to the Risk Factors section of the Company's Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 29, 2021, as supplemented by our subsequent Quarterly Reports on Form 10-Q filed with the SEC, and the Registration Statement on Form S-4, filed with the SEC on June 14, 2021, as amended on July 10, 2021 and August 5, 2021.
 The Company's securities filings can be accessed on the EDGAR section of the SEC's website at www.sec.gov.
 Except as expressly required by applicable securities law, the Company disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise.